 After a full-blown nap, it was time for dinner.
-I’d looked up a couple of restaurants to find the best pasta in Rome (naturally), and they all seem to be concentrated across the river in a neighborhood called Trastevere.
+I’d looked up a couple of restaurants to find the best pasta in Rome (naturally), and they all seemed to be concentrated across the river in a neighborhood called Trastevere.
 As I walked, I debated the eternal question: cacio e pepe (a cheese and pepper pasta dish) or carbonara (Roman pasta with pecorino cheese, egg, and Italian bacon)?

 On my way, I was pleasantly surprised by a beautiful sunset and lights shining over the Tiber River.
 The city was coming alive for the evening.

 Across the river, crowds of Italians and tourists were waiting outside the well-known restaurants I’d read about.
 I waded my way to the doors to ask for a table for one, at the bar if need be, and was turned away from each of them.
-I eventually ended up at La Cornucopia a Trastevere, which was infuriatingly difficult to find in the network of somewhat nonsensical alleyways.
+I eventually ended up at a restaurants called La Cornucopia a Trastevere, which was infuriatingly difficult to find in the network of somewhat nonsensical alleyways.
 I sat at a table on my own, quietly observing a French couple in the corner sipping wine and enjoying the tranquility after a day of dodging boisterous tourists.

-I ordered a Chianti and as I waited for my carbonara to come, a group of twelve or so young men came into the restaurant.
+I ordered a Chianti and as I waited for my carbonara to come, a group of twelve or so young Italian men came into the restaurant.
 They sat down at a long table directly across from me.
 The waiter brought out four bottles of wine.
 The peace and quiet was short-lived.

 I seem to have acquired some sort of strange curse; I have no idea where it came from or what I did to deserve it.
 It seems that every time I try to treat myself to a romantic evening out on my own, a rowdy bachelor party of ten or more men appears.
 It happened for the first time in Paris last month when I signed up for a wine class and ended up being the only woman in a private class that was arranged for a bachelor party.
-Tonight, at my first dinner alone in a small, intimate restaurant in Rome, I couldn’t look up from my phone without making eye contact with a tipsy 30-year-old dude staring at me as I shoved pasta in my face.
+Tonight, at my first dinner alone in a small, intimate restaurant in Rome, I couldn’t look up from my phone without making eye contact with a tipsy 30-year-old dude staring at me while I shoved pasta in my face.